VESTA TODAY

 You will also place other items on your lararium, such as a beeswax candle, offerings and libations (more on each of these in turn, below).

 Regardless of where you place it or what you put upon it, be sure to create a lararium that is “you”.
 It should make you feel happy and comforted whenever you look at it.
+But most importantly, it should give you a spiritual focus to honor Vesta in all the ways you will come to know.

 A Special Vestal Candle

 You can use a round, clear glass container to hold the flame, a tribute to the circular temple that once housed the sacred fire.
+If using a pillar candle, you can carve a ‘V’ into the wax to dedicate it to Vesta.

-Or if using a pillar candle, you can carve a ‘V’ into the wax to dedicate it to Vesta.
 Ideally, you will use a candle with a wood wick that crackles when it burns, a sound the ancients believed was Vesta speaking.

-Libations
+Libations to Vesta

 A libation is a liquid offering.
 The decision of whether to make an offering or a libation is a matter of personal choice.
 Both the ancients, and people today, do both.
 The Vestals would have used one, the other, or both in a particular way for each particular purpose or ritual.